mau-mauricelim/dotfiles/README.md

 # ✨ dotfiles

-## Install custom distribution to use with WSL
+## Install custom Distribution to use with WSL

 1. Select the `Actions` tab at the top
-2. Select one of the `Build WSL <Distro> custom` workflow
+2. Select the `Build WSL Distro custom` workflow
 3. Select the latest successful ✅ workflow runs
    - If there is none, manually `Run workflow`
 4. Under `Artifacts`, select and download the artifact